PietroBucker/Projeto-Solar-System/README.md

 # :construction: README customizado em construção ! :construction:

+# Project Solar system.

+Project Performed in Frontend Modulo 2 - React at Trybe.

+### Deploy

+If you are interested in seeing the final result you can access it by this link.[Solar-System](http://solar-system-pietrobucker.surge.sh/).

 <!-- Olá, Tryber!
 Esse é apenas um arquivo inicial para o README do seu projeto no qual você pode customizar e reutilizar todas as vezes que for executar o trybe-publisher.